 Ward's Trogon is easily one of the main target species for birding tours to Bhutan.
 Although it is always an uncommon species that takes much time and effort to locate, we will have several attempts at this highly sought-after species.

-The stands of bamboo in the area host a different suite of birds, and we'll keep an eye out for species like the stunning Golden-breasted Fulvetta and the tiny Black-throated Parrotbill, along with other specials like Mountain Tailorbird and White-gorgeted Flycatcher, often frequenting such stands.
+The stands of bamboo in the area host a different suite of birds, and we'll keep an eye out for species like the stunning Golden-breasted Fulvetta and the tiny Black-throated Parrotbill, along with other specials like Mountain Tailorbird and White-gorgeted Flycatcher.
 We're also likely to come across several bright seedeaters, which may include the dazzling Scarlet Finch and the more subtly marked Golden-naped Finch.
-The cooing of Barred Cuckoo-Doves will be a regular feature, and we hope to see this shy bird, along with the tiny Asian Emerald Cuckoo, as they display from the tree tops.
-Several new bulbuls will also www.birdingecotours.com likely feature, with Ashy, Striated and Mountain Bulbuls all occurring here.
+The cooing of Barred Cuckoo-Doves will be a regular feature, and we hope to see this shy bird, along with the tiny Asian Emerald Cuckoo, as they display from the treetops.
+Several new bulbuls will also likely feature, with Ashy, Striated and Mountain Bulbuls all occurring here.
 Many Asian bird groups that we'll now be familiar with will also be seen, and we can expect several yuhinas, fulvettas, minlas, sibias and niltavas, along with more well-known groups like woodpeckers, flycatchers and warblers.
 These are likely to be some of our best birding days of the trip, and many folks see these days as their favorites!

-Overnight: Trogon Villa, Yongkhola Day 13.
-Birding the Lingmethang Road to Ura, and Satyr Tragopan.
+Overnight: Trogon Villa, Yongkhola

+Day 13.
+Birding the Lingmethang Road to Bumthang.

-While birding tours of old used to concentrate their birding in Bhutan on the Lingmethang Road exclusively, major work on upgrading the road has caused some significant disturbances and will see us transit through this area and the former birding meccas of Namling and Sengor to our end destination, Ura.
-With multiple passes to navigate, this is another long drive that will likely take the bulk of the day, with the usual birding stops along the journey.
-As we ascend into the alpine zone, we'll bird especially along the impressive Thrumshing La Pass, where we'll keep our eyes open for Blood Pheasant.
-This is another of our major target species and occurs widely on the pass.
-They are normally easy to see as they scurry around the road edges.
+While birding tours of old used to concentrate their birding in Bhutan on the Lingmethang Road exclusively, major work on upgrading the road has caused some significant disturbances and will see us transit through this area and the former birding meccas of Namling and Sengor to our end destination, Jakar/Bumthang.
+With multiple passes to navigate, this is another long drive that will take the whole day, with the usual birding stops along the journey.

+As we ascend into the alpine zone, we'll bird especially along the impressive Thrumshing La Pass above Sengor.
+Here, where we'll keep our eyes open for Blood Pheasant crossing the road, while the scrubby areas hold further exciting birds like Slender-billed Scimitar Babbler and Green Shrike-babbler, and the bamboo stands play host to the sought-after Great Parrotbill.

 Blood Pheasants are much less secretive than some of their cousins, like tragopans and monals.

-This alpine zone will have many new species for us.
-Here, the songs of Green-backed and Greycrested Tits herald the arrival of feeding flocks, and we'll need to be quick to get onto all the birds in these rapidly moving flocks.
+The mix of alpine fir, aspens, hemlocks and pines will have many new species for us.
+Here, the songs of Green-backed and Grey-crested Tits herald the arrival of feeding flocks, and we'll need to be quick to get onto all the birds in these rapidly moving flocks.
 Both the dainty Black-throated and Rufous-fronted Bushtits vie for attention, along with the snazzy White-browed Fulvetta and Whiskered Yuhina.
-We're also www.birdingecotours.com likely to come across both Bar-throated and Red-tailed Minlas and our first of many Green-tailed Sunbirds.
-Despite all these many exciting birds, the main special is yet to come.
-We anticipate getting into Ura in the mid-afternoon and will dedicate the late afternoon and evening to searching the nearby Sheytang La Pass for Satyr Tragopan.
-This bird needs no introduction, and is arguably the most sought-after bird in Bhutan.
+We're also likely to come across both Bar-throated and Red-tailed Minlas and our first of many Green-tailed Sunbirds.
+We'll also look for the lovely White-browed Bush Robin perched atop the fir trees.
+If we are incredibly lucky, we may even come across the mega Red Panda, which is resident in the area.

+The main target of most birding tours to Bhutan, however, also occurs in the area, and this marks our first of several attempts to try and find Satyr Tragopan.
 While this species can occur in reasonable densities in suitable habitat, seeing this bird is another story altogether.
-We'll need to employ all our skills to find one, and we'll hope good fortune favors us.
-We have our first attempt at this species this afternoon.
-Overnight: Ura
+Their eerie, hooting calls ring out from the forest, and can carry some distance, and we'll need to employ all our skills (and luck) to find one.